burnedpopcorn/Paper-Mario-3DLand-Decompilation/README.md

 Game Status:
 Everything seems to work, but Textures In-Game are messed up

+GameMaker Version is GMS 1.4, the same version the original developers used

 ### Thanks to
 - DJ Coco, for the Game
 - burnedpopcorn, for the Decomp